TheMysteriousStranger90/LogAnalyzerForWindows/README.md

 ## Usage

-1. Clone the repository
-2. Open the solution in Visual Studio
-3. Build and run the application
+1. To install the LogAnalyzerForWindows application, download the LogAnalyzerForWindows.rar.
+Extract the .rar file, and run the LogAnalyzerForWindows.exe file on your machine.

 ## Contributing